odoo/o-spreadsheet/doc/extending/plugin.md

 };
 ```

+### `beforeHandle`

-2. `beforeHandle(command: Command): void`
+`beforeHandle(command: Command): void`

 Used only in specific cases, to store temporary information before processing the command by another plugin

+### `handle`

-3. `handle(command: Command): void`
+`handle(command: Command): void`

 Actually processing the command.
 A command can be processed by multiple plugins.
 Handle can update the state of the
 plugin and/or dispatch new commands

+### `finalize`

-4. `finalize(): void`
+`finalize(): void`

 To continue processing a command after all plugins have handled it.
 In finalize, you cannot dispatch new commands

 After all the `finalize` functions have been executed, the spreadsheet component will be re-rendered.